-Member foundations bring ideas and practices from peers into their respective efforts, raising the overall bar of how philanthropic institutions strategically consider systemic alterations designed to combat inequality.
-Any foundation hoping to increase responsiveness to communities of color, planning to highlight racial and ethnic equity in practices, seeking to improve internal communication around race, or intending to diversify its own internal demographics and external partners could find value in the REPG.
+Any foundation hoping to increase responsiveness to communities of color and other historically underserved and disenfranchised populations, reflect a commitment to racial equity and inclusion in its policies and practices, improve internal communication around race, or diversify its own internal demographics and those of external partners could find value in REPG.